Join us on Facebook for course updates, test-taking tips, and discount opportunities on course registration and materials!

 Ruth Anne Johnson, Ph.D., is a Latinist with a flair for mathematical shortcuts, a penchant for clarity and precision, a gift of good-humored patience, and a call to teach.
 Ruth Anne has taught GMAT, GRE, and SAT preparation courses for several years in California.
 She has experience teaching different age levels, from kindergarten to graduate-level students, and in many different educational settings.
 Ruth Anne's favorite teaching moments occur whenever a student "gets" a new concept or technique.
 Ruth Anne did her undergraduate work at Brown University, received her Master's degree in Medieval Latin from The Catholic University of America, and earned her doctorate at UCLA.

 Instructs GRE and GMAT courses and Tutoring.

-Irene Mojica is an adjunct faculty member and learning specialist at Daytona Beach Community College.
+Irene Mojica is an adjunct faculty member and learning specialist at Daytona State College.
 She is currently pursuing her Master of Science degree in mathematics at the University of Central Florida.
 Irene earned a Bachelor of Science degree in Computer Science with a minor in Mathematics from the College of Staten Island, City University of New York.
-She has been teaching mathematics and computer classes at DBCC since 1994.
+She has been teaching mathematics and computer classes at DSC since 1994.
 Irene also worked for Sylvan Learning Centers as a tutor and Director of Education as well as taught at alternative educational programs at the high school and middle school levels.

 Instructs GRE courses in Daytona and Tutoring.